-DEPARTMENTAL AWARDS: A student must maintain a grade of "B" or better in their program; 96% attendance recommended; be an active member in a career and technical student organization; have a good attitude and be cooperative; and any other instructor stipulations.
+DEPARTMENTAL AWARDS: Teachers may use the following as guidelines: A student must maintain a grade of "B" or better in their program; 96% attendance recommended; be an active member in a career and technical student organization; have a good attitude and be cooperative; and any other instructor stipulations.
 For every 10 students per program, one award may be given.
 Seniors who graduate early - may write a letter to request that they be considered for year-end recognition.